-Unless you have a late flight you will be transferred to an Avalon meeting hotel where there will be refreshments available.
+On most sailings unless you have a late flight you will be transferred to an Avalon meeting hotel where there will be refreshments available.
 You can store your luggage at the hotel and explore the area, your cruise director will be able to suggest some sights to visit and things to do.

 All ships have hair dryers for passenger use.